Caldwell

 View All Homes

-*Based on 30-year fixed term, FHA loan with a 3.5% down payment, a 1/0 temporary buydown (interest rate of 5.25% year 1 and 6.25% year 2-30), a rate of 5.25%, and does not include property taxes and insurance or mortgage insurance.
+*Based on 30-year fixed term, FHA loan with a 3.5% down payment, a rate of 6.5%, and does not include property taxes and insurance or mortgage insurance.
 The actual payment obligation will be greater.
-Assumes a 680+ credit score, a rate of 6.25%, APR 7.129% as of April 16th, 2024.
-This applies to new rate locks and cannot be applied if loan is already locked.
-Buydown rate is provided by use of CBH Spring Promo and Premier Mortgage Resources Promo in combination.
-Maximum FHA loan amount $586,500.
-Other restrictions may apply.
+Assumes a 680+ credit score, a rate of 4.5%, APR 6.845% as of October 28th, 2024.
 Rate and payment information is provided by Premier Mortgage Resources, NMLS #1169.
 Premier Mortgage Resources is not affiliated with CBH Sales and Marketing and is provided for informational purposes only.
 Contact Mandi Feely-Swain, NMLS #38490 at www.TeamMandi.com to find out more about programs to suit your needs.
 Credit on approval.
 Terms subject to change without notice.
 Equal housing lender.
 Marketed by CBH Sales & Marketing, Inc. in Idaho.
 RCE-923

 Don’t Miss Out